deep-research/burger/README.md

 # burger

 This is a full stack food ordering application with persistant data storage.

-You can order a burger with a custom name and then eat it when you're ready.
-The user input is validated, and an error message is displayed if the data is invalid.
+* You can order a burger with a custom name and then eat it when you're ready.
+* The user input is validated, and an error message is displayed if the data is invalid.
+* The burgers can also be deleted when you are finished eating.

 ### Technologies
 * Node.JS